Copyright © 1999–2017 FastMail Pty Ltd

 How to set up a website

-You can publish files in your file storage area on the web to let others access your files.
+Account administrators can publish files from their file storage area to let others access files.
 The domains you can use include

 Only administrators for an account can configure a website.

-You can create each website through the Websites page, and choose which folder is displayed at that site.
-You can get to the websites screen by selecting the 'Websites' button from the Files tab.
+You can create each website through the Files → Websites page, and choose which folder is displayed for that website.

 Types of websites